-This time it was a short trip celebrating our family’s birthday.
+This time, it was a short trip celebrating the birthday of a family member.

 On arrival, we started sightseeing with a guide.